APDPO

 2025-03-08

-Magie Antonio has been invited to serve as the Country Lead for APDPO in the Philippines.
+Magie Antonio has been invited to serve as the Country Head for APDPO in the Philippines.
 Magie will spearhead local initiatives, build partnerships, and promote privacy awareness that translates into operational compliance with data privacy regulations, while advocating for the enhancement of the robust framework in the country and contributing to regional best practices across the Asia-Pacific.

 2025-03-18